eMoflon/emoflon-website-hugo/content/ibex/index.md

 - Automatic creation of a Java API implementing your patterns and rules
 - Complex attribute conditions
 - Arithmetic expressions
-- Specifying complex preconditions by combining patterns
+- Specifying complex preconditions by combining patterns (Negative and Positive Application Conditions)
 - Stochastic graph transformations where each rule executes according to a custom propability function

 ## eMoflon::IBeX-TGG